Kinovarobotics/kinova-movo/movo_remote_pc_setup/README.md

 ### Bash commands

 ```
-save_map _mapfile_name_
+save_map [filename]
 ```
-Saves the mapfile on the robot and onboard PC
+Saves the mapfile on the robot and onboard PC.
+File name is the user defined mapfile name